 - Insulation on the front and back surfaces of the solar collector

 The absorber plate’s function is to establish fluid circulation passageways.
 The absorbers can be made of polymers, copper, aluminium or steel.
 On the other hand, the purpose of the transparent cover is to facilitate optimum penetration of solar energy.
-To reduce the loss of heat energy, most flat plate collectors make use of a honeycomb structure.
+Most flat plate collectors use a honeycomb structure to reduce the loss of heat energy.

 In flat plate collectors, water is the ‘working fluid’.
-This type of thermal system works well in temperature ranges lower than 100 degrees celsius.
+This type of thermal system works well in temperatures lower than 100 degrees Celsius.
 The average lifespan of a flat plate collector is pegged at 25 years.